 This question is all about identifying areas of friction.
 Are you delivering the right information at the right time?
 What do most of your buyers struggle to understand, and how can you address those challenges early?
 Are there recurring objections?
 If so, how can you preemptively address them?
 Also, consider where your buyer sits within their organization and which other stakeholders need to be involved.
 Guiding your buyer through this process can be the difference between closing a deal or losing out.

 The reality is that buying software is a significant risk, especially in today’s macroeconomic environment.
 Over the past decade, many buyers have been burned by vaporware and software that failed to deliver on its promises.
-In the post-ZIRP era, where money is no longer cheap, purchases are under intense scrutiny.
+In the post-ZIRP era, where money is no longer cheap, budgets are tight and purchases are under intense scrutiny.
 Your buyer is the one responsible for assessing and validating whether the investment will deliver the desired outcomes for their organization.

 It’s also crucial to recognize that buyers are conducting extensive research before ever engaging with your sales team.
 By the time they reach out, they’re looking for one thing: a thorough, convincing demonstration of your product.
 They want to understand the value, key use cases, and see your software in action — working as it ideally would for their specific needs.